Bernardo Quintana Arrioja: Mexico City Metro

 realized a project to build a subway in Mexico City.
 First his draft was submitted to various authorities, he wouldn't get any support.
 The government wouldn't help because it was a very expensive project.

 A project proposal was submitted in 1958 to Ernesto P. Uruchurtu, Regent of Mexico City from 1952 to 1966, who rejected it because of its cost.
 In addition, on 28 July 1957, an earthquake of 7 degrees on the Richter scale damaged several buildings of downtown, which caused the mistrust of the authorities to build big projects like this.
-Quintana resubmitted its project in the presidency of Gustavo Diaz Ordaz, President of Mexico from 1964 to 1970.
+Quintana resubmitted its project in the presidency of Gustavo Díaz Ordaz, President of Mexico from 1964 to 1970.
 Then, with economic help from the French government.

 In 1967 the Mexican government announced the acceptance about new project of transportation.

 Two months later, was performed the opening ceremony of the works at the intersection of Avenida Chapultepec and Avenida Bucareli.
 Bernardo's company started the construction of the subway system that would travel all over the city.

 That was the start of construction of the subway in Mexico City by ICA and made the first trip occurred 4 September 1969 between the stations that are Insurgentes and Metro Zaragosa.

 Now the subway has 11 lines and 164 stations and is the cheapest subway in the world.
 It has been also recognized for its cleanliness and is the first subway to start working with colors and icons for each station.